-Shortland Street‘s head writer, Jessica Joy Wood, is leaving Ferndale after nine years but is keeping her scrubs on and joining the team on the longest-running medical drama in history, Casualty.
+Shortland Street‘s head writer Jessica Joy Wood is leaving Ferndale after nine years but is keeping her scrubs on and joining the team on the longest-running medical drama in history, Casualty.

-Former South Pacific Pictures managing director John Barnett spoke to Heather du Plessis-Allan Drive this evening on the uncertain future of the long-running series, which first aired in 1992.
+Former South Pacific Pictures (SPP) managing director John Barnett spoke to Heather du Plessis-Allan Drive this evening on the uncertain future of the long-running series, which first aired in 1992.

 Barnett backed up the rumour that staff had been told to look for new employment.